Easy to Learn Data Modeling: From Basics to Practical Table Design (DASP/DAP)

 Same requirements, different designs

-Even when implementing the same functionality, the results vary completely depending on how you design it.
+Even when implementing the same functionality, the results vary completely depending on how it is designed.

-A table designed with scalability in mind can easily adapt even when requirements change.
+A table designed with scalability in mind can easily adapt to changing requirements.

-On the other hand, tables created without deep consideration require numerous modifications even for minor changes and lead to continuous unexpected issues.
+On the other hand, tables created without deep consideration require numerous modifications for even small changes and lead to continuous unexpected issues.

-In the beginning, these differences aren't very visible.
+In the beginning, these differences are not easily visible.
 Both seem to work just fine.

-However, as time passes, the difference manifests in development speed and maintenance difficulty.
+However, as time passes, the difference manifests in development speed and the difficulty of maintenance.

-You will learn how to build it "right from the start" rather than saying "I'll fix it later."
+You will learn how to do it "right from the start," rather than saying "I"ll fix it later."

 By the end of the course, you will be able to look at requirements and design them into a scalable structure.

-1. At the cafeteria, you can check the weekly menu.
+1. You can check the weekly menu at the cafeteria.

 Information about the nutritionist who provided the meal plan can be checked.